arieldiamond/movie-api-recommender/README.md

-== 'What Should I Watch Tonight?'
+## 'What Should I Watch Tonight?'
 A Movie Recommender API

 This API is the back-end of a two part project.
 [The front-end can be found here](https://github.com/arieldiamond/movie-api-recommender).

 The data used here was populated from [The Movie Database] (https://www.themoviedb.org/).

-To run locally, run 'bundle install' and then 'rails s'.
+To run locally, run `bundle install` and then `rails s`.